bveber/pysports-stats/docs/ncaab.rst

     games_today = Boxscores(datetime.today())
-    print(games_today.games)  # Prints a dictionary of all matchups for today
+    print(games_today.games)  # Prints a dictionary of all matchups for today games_today.dataframe # Returns a Pandas DataFrame of simple boxscore details for every game

 The ``Boxscores`` class also allows the ability to query over a range of dates using a second optional parameter during instantiation of the class.
 To query a